ut-astria/PyCIS/README.md

-   A-contrario inference of object trajectories from structure-in-noise, building on Line Segment Detection (LSD) for dense electro-optical time-series data formatted as 3D data cubes, with markov kernel estimation for non-uniform noise models.
+   A-contrario inference of object trajectories from structure-in-noise, building on Line Segment Detection (LSD) for dense electro-optical time-series data formatted as 3D data cubes, with markov kernel estimation for non-independent noise models.
-   LSD C-extension module equipped with multi-layer a-contrario inference for center-line features from gradient information.
+   LSD C-extension module equipped with multi-layer a-contrario inference for center-line features from spatio-temporal gradient information.
 Python modules provided for inference of feature classifications using second-order gestalts, and ingesting/plotting of FITS-format data files.

    This software is under active development.